mt-digital/gpExperiment/README.md

 To begin, let's analyze the survey questionnaire implementation.
 First, how do participants get to the questionnaire page?
-In the chat page they click ``Leave chatroom,'' which ends this experiment.
+In the chat page they click "Leave chatroom," which ends this experiment.
 This button click is listened for in `experiment.js` and handled by the following code

 ```js